 - There is a high degree of uncertainty about future levels of funding for local government.
-However, the Authority has determined that this uncertainty is not sufficient to provide an indication that the Authority's assets might be impaired; the continued investment through the public buildings maintenance budget and capital programme has sustained operational facilities and there has been no requirement to close facilities or reduce levels of service provision. - The Authority has prepared the accounting statements on a going concern basis which assumes continued operation for the foreseeable future through its replacement by the Westmorland and Furness Council from 1 April 2023.
+However, the Authority has determined that this uncertainty is not sufficient to provide an indication that the Authority's assets might be impaired as a result of a need to close facilities and reduce levels of service provision. - The Authority has prepared the accounting statements on a going concern basis which assumes continued operation for the foreseeable future through its replacement by the Westmorland and Furness Council from 1 April 2023.